All Episodes

 Kitty was still alive during the first round, and then Jesus, I see you got a question here.

-Lyle returned to the car to reload.
+And Lyle returned to the car to reload.

 After both the pair were slain, we then get a bit of discrepancy as some reports say the brothers remain in the house.

-Two late streams are better hang out with the gang.
+Hang out with the gang.

 Fair enough.

-This is something we see in the show, with them claiming to have also been at the taste of LA.
+This is something we see in the show with them claiming to have also been at the taste of LA.

-Now, whether they went there or not, again is something people go back and forth about, but the show painted out that they did indeed travel out into the night.
+Now, whether they went there or not, again, is something people go back and forth about, but the show painted out that they did indeed travel out into the night.

-It's believed that the pair thought people in the neighborhood would hear the shots, and they'd then return home to the scene of the crime to the police.
+It's believed that the pair thought people in the neighborhood would hear the shots and they'd then return home to the scene of the crime to the police.

-However, as we see things didn't go that way.
+However, as we see, things didn't go that way.

-Now, initially the brothers blamed the mafia and police thought this was the case.
+Now initially the brothers blamed the mafia and police thought this was the case.

 It seemed implausible that two well-off young men would kill their parents, and thus initially the investigation looked elsewhere.